JuliaActuary/JuliaActuary.org/benchmarks.md

 ## IRRs

-**Task:** determine the IRR for a series of cashflows 701 elements long.
+**Task:** determine the IRR for a series of cashflows 701 elements long (e.g. monthly cashflows for 60 years).

 ### Benchmarks